FeNN-DMA: A RISC-V SoC for SNN acceleration: Discussion

 Here we have presented our FeNN-DMA architecture.
 FeNN-DMA is a RISC-V-based SNN accelerator with an instruction set customised to the needs of SNN simulation and designed for FPGA deployment.
 We have demonstrated FeNN-DMA on several challenging spatio-temporal benchmarks and shown that, due to its flexible support for cutting-edge SNN architectures with recurrent connectivity and delays, we can achieve significantly higher accuracy than other FPGA-based accelerators.
 Furthermore, due to our customised DMA controller, FeNN can stream weights from off-chip memory with minimal performance overhead.
 This not only allows us to simulate very large models, but also reduces the pressure to aggressively reduce weight precision.
 Therefore, models can be trained using standard approaches and the weights quantised to \SIrange{8}{16}{\bit} fixed-point using Post Training Quantization.

 FeNN-DMA's power and resource requirements are not dissimilar to those of equivalent fixed-function FPGA-based accelerators but, there is a throughput gap of $3-4\times$ compared to these fixed-function systems.
-This is due to our software spike propagation loop (see Alg.~\ref{alg:spike_processing}), which currently requires between 4 and 7 clock cycles to process a vector of 32 weights (depending on delays and sparsity).
-However, if weights are streamed from external memory using the DMA controller, optimising Alg.~\ref{alg:spike_processing} would not actually help throughput as the current ratio of external memory and processing throughput are well balanced to be entirely hide external memory latency (see \S\ref{sec:snn/spike_prop}).
-Nonetheless, if we were to produce customised versions of FeNN using only on-chip memory, there is potential to implement Alg.~\ref{alg:spike_processing} directly in fixed-function pipelines within FeNN's ALU and load-store unit, which would enable them to process a new vector of weights every clock cycle.
-Furthermore, because each instruction in Alg.~\ref{alg:spike_processing} is handled by different units in the ALU and load-store unit, these pipelines could simply connect together existing hardware units, so resource overheads could be minimised.
+This is due to our software spike propagation loop (see Algorithm~\ref{alg:spike_processing}), which currently requires between 4 and 7 clock cycles to process a vector of 32 weights (depending on delays and sparsity).
+However, if weights are streamed from external memory using the DMA controller, optimising Algorithm~\ref{alg:spike_processing} would not actually help throughput as the current ratio of external memory and processing throughput are well balanced to be entirely hide external memory latency (see Section~\ref{sec:snn/spike_prop}).
+Nonetheless, if we were to produce customised versions of FeNN using only on-chip memory, there is potential to implement Algorithm~\ref{alg:spike_processing} directly in fixed-function pipelines within FeNN's ALU and load-store unit, which would enable them to process a new vector of weights every clock cycle.
+Furthermore, because each instruction in Algorithm~\ref{alg:spike_processing} is handled by different units in the ALU and load-store unit, these pipelines could simply connect together existing hardware units, so resource overheads could be minimised.

-We have already demonstrated that a dual-core FeNN-DMA design can be instantiated on the Kria KV260 board but, the next vital step will be to connect the cores together so spikes can be transmitted between them and even larger models can thus be simulated.
+We have already demonstrated that a dual-core FeNN-DMA design can be instantiated on the K26 SoM but, the next vital step will be to connect the cores together so spikes can be transmitted between them and even larger models can thus be simulated.
 Once this interconnect is in place, we will connect a Metavision Starter Kit KV260 event-based camera, turning FeNN-DMA into a complete spiking vision system

 One vital area we have not yet investigated is applying our architecture to \emph{training} SNNs.
 Many past accelerator designs have implemented Spike-Timing-Dependent Plasticity~(STDP)~\citep{euler_runge,morphbungee} for training on-chip, but this does not scale to more complex networks and does not reach the accuracy of models trained using gradient-based methods.
 Instead, we plan to implement Eventprop~\citep{wunderlich_event-based_2021} -- an event-based version of Backpropagation Through Time which has the same computational properties as SNN inference and thus will be well-suited to acceleration on FeNN.
 Because, like all gradient-based methods, EventProp require large training datasets, we will further scale up the FeNN architecture to larger FPGAs like Alveo U55C accelerators to allow batch-parallel Eventprop training.